canonical/serial-vault/README.md

 NEVER set this configuration in production environments.

 ## Install from Source
-If you have a Go development environment set up, Go get it, we recommend at least golang v1.13 or higher.
+If you have a Go development environment set up, Go get it, we recommend at least Go v1.13 or higher.

   ```bash
   $ go get github.com/CanonicalLtd/serial-vault/...